Take on Distributed Caching

 Nondeterministic Problem

-Nondeterministic functions result in different outputs each time they are called with a fixed set of input values.
-For example,
+Nondeterministic functions produce different outputs each time they’re called with the same input values (e.g., the

 _GETDATE()